Connect with us to learn about Scholarship Opportunities!

 Faculty Spotlight

-Kimberly Doughty, PhD
+Kimberly Doughty, PhD, MPH, CHES

 Bridget Hussain, PhD

 Dr. Bridget Hussain is an Assistant Professor of Public Health.
-She is an clinically trained as a Registered Dietitian and Certified Diabetes Care and Education Specialist.
-Her research examines the diet-disease relationship, identifying how nutrition can help prevent, treat, and manage chronic health conditions.
-Dr. Hussain earned a MS in Clinical Nutrition and Dietetics and PhD in Epidemiology from New York University
+She is clinically trained as a Registered Dietitian and Certified Diabetes Care and Education Specialist.
+Her research examines the diet–disease relationship, identifying how nutrition can help prevent, treat, and manage chronic health conditions.
+Dr. Hussain earned an MS in Clinical Nutrition and Dietetics and a PhD in Epidemiology from New York University.

-Jennifer Schindler-Ruwisch, PhD
+Jennifer Schindler-Ruwisch, DrPH, MPH, CPH

 Career Outcomes